ArtrixTech/DynaGammy/README.md

 Updating Qt is recommended, but as a workaround you can delete the offending lines in ui_mainwindow.h, then run make again.

 ## Usage
 Gammy starts minimized in the system tray (or maximized if the tray is absent).
-Click on the icon open the settings window.
+Click on the icon to open the settings window.

 - The padlock icon allows the brightness range to go up to 200%.
 (Linux only)
 - The "Range" slider determines the minimum and maximum brightness.